asptools/maintenance-scheduling/PADL2023/README.md

-## Pruning-Modified Encodings for Preventive Maintenance Encoding
+## Pruning Redundancy in Answer Set Optimization Applied to Preventive Maintenance Scheduling

 #### How to Cite